-Published on
+- Published on

 Winning the WFP-USAID PREP Innovation Challenge -- We're beyond grateful!

-Authors
+- Authors

 We actually started developing the Impact-Based Flood Forecasting project last year as part of the 4As (Academic Alliance for Anticipatory Action) initiative.
 However, the earliest version of this project dates back to 2019, when we began collaborating with the German Red Cross.
 It’s incredibly rewarding to see how this project has grown and evolved into the refined solution we have today.
-This isn’t just about creating another tool; it’s about pioneering a platform that combines scientific data with on-the-ground insights to make flood forecasts more timely, precise, and, most importantly, accessible to the communities that need it the most.
+This isn’t just about creating another tool; it’s about pioneering a system that combines scientific data with on-the-ground insights to make flood forecasts more timely, precise, and, most importantly, accessible to the communities that need it the most.

 We recently presented this project at the PREP Forum on September 25, 2024, and I’m still overwhelmed by the response we received.
 Dr. Lagmay, our Executive Director, gave an amazing pitch, and the audience voted it as the Best Innovation Pitch of the day!
 It was a room full of local government officials, humanitarian organizations, and other key players, so having their recognition really felt like a validation of all the hard work that’s gone into this.